 - Surfaces are enhanced to provide improved performance

-The following five core bond coat application techniques are used:
+Thermaspray uses the following five core bond coat application techniques:

-- Combustion Wire Metallizing: In this process, various metal wire is fed into an oxygen-acetylene gas mixture.
+- Combustion Wire Metallizing: In this process, various metal wires are fed into an oxygen-acetylene gas mixture.
 It is then in a molten state and sprayed onto the part being processed.

 - Electric Arc: This process also uses materials in wire form, but in this case the heat source is the arcing of two electrically conductive wires.
 The material is melted and propelled onto the part at a greater velocity than seen in the metallizing process.
 Higher temperatures allow for an increased source of base materials, faster rates of deposition, and improved bond and coating density.

-- Plasma Spray: In this process we use various gasses that are ignited by an electric arc.
+- Plasma Spray: In this process Thermaspray uses various gasses that are ignited by an electric arc.
 Temperatures can rise up to 12000° K while the part temperature remains at less than 100°C. One of the benefits of using this system is the high heat, which can process materials with high melting points (including ceramics).

 - HVOF (High Velocity Oxygen Fuel): In this process particles actually travel faster than the speed of sound, generating the best bond strengths, density and hardness of all our processes.
-HVOF does not reach temperatures that are attainable with plasma processes so materials such as ceramics cannot be processed with this technique at this time.
+HVOF does not reach temperatures that are attainable with plasma processes so materials such as ceramics cannot be processed with this technique.